Joint EDQM EPAA JRC Webinar Sessions on Quality Control of Veterinary Vaccines

 Since the European Convention for the Protection of Vertebrate Animals Used for Experimental and Other Scientific Purposes opened for signature in 1986, the European Pharmacopoeia Commission and its experts have made significant progress in Replacing, Reducing and Refining (3Rs) the use of animals in tests for the development and control of medicinal products.

-The EDQM, in collaboration with the EPAA and JRC, is organising webinar sessions entitled ‘Novel in vitro model as alternative to in vivo toxoid vaccines testing: Clostridium septicum vaccine as a proof of concept’.
+The EDQM, in collaboration with the EPAA and JRC, is organising a virtual workshop (webinar sessions) entitled ‘Novel in vitro model as alternative to in vivo toxoid vaccines testing: Clostridium septicum vaccine as a proof of concept’.

 Who should attend?

 This virtual workshop (webinar sessions) will be of particular interest to those working in vaccine manufacture and/or involved in the control and licencing of vaccines for veterinary use.

 No special software is necessary for the webinar.
 If you wish to connect to audio using VoIP (Voice over Internet Protocol) you will need a fast Internet connection, a microphone and speakers.
 A USB headset is recommended.
 The VoIP connection is free.

 You are strongly advised to consult your IT Department to ensure your computer can receive the webinar and that the following domain names are neither rejected nor blocked as spam, otherwise you will not receive the link to connect to the webinar: @gotowebinar.com and @care.gotowebinar.com.